Impact of Big Data on Audits

 As for the answer, the world looks a lore different, the amount of data that is available to companies as well as the data that is being produced by the same companies, IT records replacing records on paper, cloud storage being more and more prominent, stakeholder’s increasing expectations of getting the information as soon as possible, as well as reporting that is completely integrated – all of these factors are enough to have an impact on the auditing process, and big data is bringing all of these factors together, however, in a larger quantity than before.

 Winfried Bischoff wasn’t alone in this as a lot of other people agreed as well, in summer 2014, a discussion paper was published by Fédération des Experts Comptables Européens (FEE).
 The paper was called “The future of audit and assurance”, the purpose of this paper was to raise an argument about the big data technologies being ‘revolutionary’ for the auditors, and their entire profession.
-In order to respond to the paper, several firms stated how technology and especially big data are playing a vital role in changing the nature of auditing.
+In order to respond to the paper, several audit companies in Dubai and the rest of the world stated how technology and especially big data are playing a vital role in changing the nature of auditing.